-The in-house professional development specialist should be a staff member with current or prior adult education teaching experience.
-This role cannot be filled by the program director, however.
+The in-house professional development specialist should be a proven, effective instructor as evidenced by data that demonstrates student gains above the state average and should be spending at least 2% of their time in direct student instructional service.
 This person works with other staff to develop and implement individual professional development plans in coordination with the program improvement and professional development worksheet.
 Duties include, but are not limited to, coordinating professional development activities within the program, supporting staff in implementing new skills and knowledge, and working closely with the professional development system and the program director around instructional quality.
+This role cannot be filled by the program administrator.